 Once the creditor writes off your account, it may report the account as charged off to the credit bureaus, which translates as a derogatory mark on your reports.

-This derogatory mark can stay on your reports for up to seven years from the date of the first payment you missed.
+This derogatory mark can stay on your reports for up to a seven-year period from the date of the first payment you missed.

 The creditor may have sold your account to a third-party collections agency if the debt was unsecured.
 In that case, the account could also appear as an account in collections on your reports.